-Blood pressure monitor batteries are crucial for home blood pressure monitors.
-They ensure that the devices provide accurate and reliable readings.
-In recent years, the importance of monitoring blood pressure at home has surged, making it crucial to understand the role of batteries in these monitors.
+Blood pressure monitor batteries are crucial for ensuring accurate and reliable readings in both home and clinical BP monitors.
 This comprehensive guide will delve into the various aspects of blood pressure monitor batteries, including their types, lifespan, maintenance, and joint issues.

 Part 1.
 What is a blood pressure monitor battery?